 Melaka by Bicycle: A very popular and rewarding activity amongst visitors, many would describe hiring a bicycle and exploring the city on two wheels as the perfect way to see Melaka and its rural outskirts.
 Bikes can be rented from a number of hostels as well as a few shops on Jonker Street.

 Melaka Festivals: Melaka is at its very best during one of its many annual festivals where the packed streets of China Town come alive with people eating, drinking, laughing and dancing.
 Festivals happen throughout the year but the UNESCO world heritage festival that celebrates the town’s historic accolade is one of the best, usually falling in either July or September.

 Taming Sari Revolving “Gyro” Tower: This popular attraction offers visitors a bird’s eye view of the Melaka skyline from 110 meters high.
-The viewing platform slowly rotates offering 360 degree panoramic views of the streets below.
-Although only a ten minute ride, including assent and descent, most agree it is worth the entry fee (RM 20 for adults) for the unparalleled views of the city.
+The viewing platform slowly rotates offering 360-degree panoramic views of the streets below.
+Although only a ten-minute ride, including ascent and descent, most agree it is worth the entry fee (RM 20 for adults) for the unparalleled views of the city.